The doorbell rings, and you open the door just to realize that no one is there.

 Changing the working frequencies can eliminate interference between your doorbell and other wireless devices.

 Keep in mind that in most cases you must make changes on both the transmitter (pushbutton) and the receiver (chime unit), otherwise, they will fail to communicate with each other.
 Make sure you read the manual before the modification as the process may vary depending on the model you own.

-If you know for sure that interference is what causing the problem and modifying the frequencies on your current doorbell doesn’t work, you may want to consider installing a new device or switch to a wired one.
+If you know for sure that interference is what is causing the problem and modifying the frequencies on your current doorbell doesn’t work, you may want to consider installing a new device or switching to a wired one.

-Some wireless doorbells (such as this one) are capable of blocking other frequencies that can greatly reduce the likelihood of interference.
+Some wireless doorbells are capable of blocking other frequencies which can greatly reduce the likelihood of interference.

 Step 2: Check the Batteries

 If it’s been a long time since you replaced the batteries, and changing frequencies doesn’t help, you should insert new ones into the button and the chime unit as well.
 If you have a multimeter, you can use it to test the old batteries before you buy new ones.